saksham-jain01/saksham-jain01.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Received the Coursera Department Fellowship for outstanding promise for graduate work at UW Seattle
+Awarded the Coursera Department Fellowship for outstanding promise for graduate work at UW Seattle.